Dmitri9149/Rust_Tokenizers/README.md

 1.We use the "Alice...." text as a learning text for our system.
 2.Our task is to find some reasonable tokenization for words even not from the very text where tokenization is more specific than just splitting to characters.
-3.We believe the "Alice..." text, as a 'big enought' sample of English text, has internal relations between subparts of the text (tokens) , which (in some approximation) reflect the general structure of English language.
+3.We may assume the "Alice..." text, as a 'big enought' sample of English text, has internal relations between subparts of the text (tokens), which (in some approximation) reflect the general structure of English language.
-4.We believe, there exist a relation which is more illuminative than just splitting on 'characters'.
+4.We may assume, there exist a relation which is more illuminative than just splitting on 'characters'.
-5.We believe , the relation is more general than just the tokens which correspond to the very set of all different words in the "Alice ..." text.
+5.We may assume, the relation is more general than just the tokens which correspond to the very set of all different words in the "Alice ..." text.

 How to find the hyperparameter?

 Below is the possible answer (and algorithm).
-At every stage of merge we have vocabulary of: (token:quantity of the token in the text).
+At every stage of merge we have vocabulary: (token -> quantity of the token in the vocabulary).
-We may calculate the distribution => (token:frequency of the token in the text).
+We may calculate the distribution => (token -> frequency of the token in the vocab).
 For the distribution, we calculate the entropy.
-Within the process of tokenization the entropy grows and then decrease.
+Within the process of tokenization the entropy grows, reach some plato and even then decrease.
-Find the number of merge for the max entropy (NMAX).
+Find the number of merge for the max entropy (NMAX) (or where plato is reached).
 Run the tokenization process from the beginning ('characterss' stage) up to the NMAX.
 The vocabulary of tokens will be our final vocab of tokens.